tmarktaylor/monotable/README.rst

 monotable auto-aligns each column.
-Auto-alignment is overridden by using one of ``'<'``, ``'^'``, ``'>'`` prefixes on a heading string, format string, or title.
+Auto-alignment is overridden by using one of ``'<'``, ``'^'``, ``'>'`` prefixes on a heading string, format string, or title as ``[align_spec]``.

+monotable accepts table data that is organized by columns.

 monotable does not do the following:

     - Produce terminal graphics characters.
 Try PYPI terminaltables.
-    - Produce markup source text.
-Try PYPI tabulate instead.
     - Handle CJK wide characters.
     - Handle ANSI escape terminal color sequences.
 Try PYPI terminaltables.
+    - Produce arbritrary markup source text.
+Try PYPI tabulate instead.
+      However monotable.table.bordered_table() produces valid
+      reStructuredText grid table and simple table markup is possible.

-However, monotable does make the output of its formatting and alignment engine available in list form.
+monotable does make the output of its formatting and alignment engine available in list form.
 Please look for the function **MonoTable.row_strings()** in the API documentation.

-More features are described in the documentation section 'Full List of Features'.
+More features are described in the full documentation section 'Full List of Features'.

 ..
 Reserved for recognizing contributors